Loyalty fraud prevention and how to protect digital accounts

 Loyalty and rewards programs can increase spending and improve brand loyalty.
 Businesses can incentivize small acts like repeat purchases, sharing content on social media, and referring new customers.
 In return, customers can get free products, store credit, and more.
 It pays to retain customers with loyalty programs, and businesses are willing to invest.

-Businesses that don’t use loyalty fraud and account takeover protection put loyal customers — particularly, their digital accounts, points, and rewards — at risk.
+Businesses that don’t prevent loyalty fraud and account takeover fraud put loyal customers — particularly, their digital accounts, points, and rewards — at risk.

 Loyalty fraud (or rewards fraud or points fraud) happens when a bad actor accesses a customer’s digital account looking for high-value points.
 Loyalty fraud is most prevalent in account takeover (ATO) attacks, especially those that target gas rewards and travel miles.

-In an ATO attack, a bad actor may program a bot or botnet to access customer accounts using stolen or hacked credentials.
+In an account takeover attack, a bad actor may program a bot or botnet to access customer accounts using stolen or hacked credentials.
 Once the bad actor has access to the customer’s account, they can drain, use, transfer, or resell the customer’s loyalty points, rewards, miles, etc. The objective of account takeover and loyalty fraud is to steal points and convert them into cash or cash equivalents.

 Customer inactivity leaves the window of opportunity open for fraud.
 And bad actors know that, typically, businesses don’t exercise the same scrutiny over loyalty programs as other transactions.
-Less scrutiny makes it easier for bad actors to access digital accounts through phishing scams and identity theft.
+Less scrutiny makes it easier for bad actors to access digital accounts through phishing scams, social engineering attacks, and identity theft.

 But it’s not just bad actors at work.
 Average shoppers can perpetuate loyalty fraud, which can also come in the form of friendly fraud, rewards fraud, and promo abuse.
 For example, a customer may exploit a loyalty program or try to redeem rewards on high-value items.

 Account creation: Account creation is the first step on the customer’s path to payment.
-Any business that offers rewards for opening an account needs to watch for ATO attacks at this point.
+Any business that offers rewards for opening an account needs to watch for attacks at this point.
 A bad actor may create accounts using stolen or fake email addresses to amass loyalty or referral points.

 A bad actor may also use social engineering to get more use out of coupons or promo codes.
 Or they may launch an ATO attack to steal loyalty points and redeem them on high-value items.

-Kount’s digital identity solutions reduce digital payments fraud and provides industry-leading fraud protection for the entire customer journey.
+Kount’s digital identity solutions reduce digital payments fraud and provide industry-leading fraud protection for the entire customer journey.
 It helps businesses fight loyalty fraud by detecting malicious login events, fake or fraudulent email addresses, stolen payment information, and more.

 1. Its global network of fraud signals informs identity trust levels

 For example, bad actors may use multiple accounts and devices to make hundreds of fraudulent redemptions or combine points into accounts to earn high-value rewards.
-On their own, businesses don’t have enough data to connect events to fraud at scale, in real-time.
+On their own, businesses don’t have enough data to connect events to fraud at scale in real time.
 Accessing a global network is critical for protecting loyalty accounts.

-2. Its advanced AI detects high-risk activity
+2. Its advanced AI detects past and current high-risk activity

 Unsupervised machine learning detects emerging fraud and anomalies faster, more accurately, and on a more scalable basis than a human fraud analyst.
 Supervised machine learning analyzes historical transactions to identify patterns and behaviors from past fraud events.

 Kount’s Email Insights analyzes email addresses to evaluate past behavior, determine risk, and predict a user’s expected behavior.
-It provides deep insights into the risk, safety, and value of an email address for online transactions, adding confidence to account creation and login events.
+It provides deep insights into the risk, safety, and value of an email address for online transactions, adding confidence to account creation events.